Jisoo: 2023–present: Me, film debut and independent label

-Impact and influence
+Impact

 Jisoo was ranked as the 10th most popular K-pop idol in 2018 and 17th in 2019 in annual surveys conducted by Gallup Korea.
 In 2019, she was ranked as the sixth most popular female K-pop idol in a survey of soldiers doing mandatory military service in South Korea.
 During the same year, Jisoo was the only one of two Korean singers added on the BoF 500 list, a "definitive professional index" of people shaping the $2.4 trillion fashion industry.
-As of February 2021, she is the third most followed K-pop idol on Instagram, along with band member Rosé.
+In December 2022, Time recognized Jisoo as the most-followed Korean actress on Instagram, with over 66 million followers at the time.
+She is also the fourth most-followed K-pop idol behind bandmates Lisa, Jennie and Rosé, achieving 79.5 million followers on the platform as of October 2024.

 Jisoo was included in the ranking for the top ten celebrities and influencers leading the world of cosmetics for the first five months of 2020.
 Women's Wear Daily, a fashion industry trade journal, revealed that Jisoo led the ranking in average engagement per post, followed by Rihanna and Kylie Jenner.
 She placed 7th in the overall ranking despite having the fewest posts at just 12 in total.
 Jisoo was the only East Asian on the list.

 Jisoo ranked first in the girl group's personal brand reputation list created by Korea Enterprise Research Institute, which analyzed data from brands and online consumers habits to measure those with significant impact on brand consumption and interest.
 Director of the Korean Language Research Institute Seong-sun Lim noted the Korean wave in the global community was rapidly destroying the conventional Western cultural dominance, naming Jisoo and Jungkook as standards for world beauty over actors Olivia Hussey and James Dean.